Why should you care?

 Investing vs paying off debt

-Just as with saving, if you jump straight into investing without paying off your debts first, it is possible that the interest on your debt will grow faster than your investments do, which could result in an overall loss of money.
+If you jump straight into investing without paying off your debts first, the interest on your debt could grow faster than your investments.
+This could result in you losing money overall.

 Take the FTSE 100 for example.
-The FTSE 100 is the UK’s main stock market index, and was created in 1984 to track the performance of the 100 biggest publicly traded UK companies (Tesco, Barclays and Just Eat to name a few!).
+The FTSE 100 is the UK’s main stock market index.
+It was created in 1984 to track the performance of the 100 biggest publicly traded UK companies (Tesco, Barclays and Just Eat to name a few!).
 Since its inception it has returned an average of 7.8% a year.

 Steps to paying off debt, saving and then investing